Showa Shinzan (ºaVR, Shōwa Shinzan) is one of Japan's youngest mountains.

 Still venting sulfurous fumes today, Showa Shinzan stands directly next to Mount Usu, which bears responsibility for the new mountain's birth.
 You can get good views of the young volcano by taking the Usuzan Ropeway.

 Showa Shinzan stands next to the lower station of the Usuzan Ropeway.
-From Toyako Onsen, it can be reached in 10 minutes by car or taxi (about 2000 yen one way) or in 15 minutes by bus from Toyako Onsen (15 minutes, 340 yen one way, one bus every two hours, no service from early November to late April).
+From Toyako Onsen, it can be reached in 10 minutes by car or taxi (about 2000 yen one way) or in 15 minutes by bus from Toyako Onsen (15 minutes, 350 yen one way, one bus every two hours, no service during most of November and from March to late April).